codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 For each environment you can select

-* a name for that column,
+* A name for that column
-* the Kubernetes cluster it corresponds to,
+* The Kubernetes cluster it corresponds to
-* one or more namespaces that define this environment (You can even toggle the switch for a regex match), and
+* One or more namespaces that define this environment (You can even toggle the switch for a regex match)
-* a presentation color to easily identify the environment on the board (For example, a "production" environment should have a red color).
+* A presentation color to easily identify the environment on the board (For example, a "production" environment should have a red color).

 You can also select no namespace at all.
 In that case the column will show Helm releases for all namespaces in that cluster.
 You can change all these options after creation, so feel free to change your mind.